 - The Suunto deck mounting compass comes with a mesh pouch for storage after removal

 - The luminous capsule glows in the dark when you're out after hours

 5. X-11Y Ritchie Navigation 2-Inch Dial Sport Kayak Compass

 One of the less expensive models, we found the X-11Y Ritchie Navigation 2-Inch Dial Sport Kayak Compass a great compass for paddlers who are new to kayaking.

 It has all the basic features you want, including the ability to light up with the use of mini glow sticks like these, which are basically little glow sticks that are often used for fishing lures.
 This will keep the compass lit for a few hours – just enough time to safely make it back to shore in most cases.

 You can also keep the compass around your neck if you want – it comes with a bright green lanyard.
-This is also good if you want to go onto land and explore a bit.
+This is also good if you want to go to land and explore a bit.